isabella232/dynamic-media-classic.en-1/help/application-setup.md

 ## Batch Set Presets {#batch-set-presets}

-Use the batch set presets to automatically create image sets or spin sets while a job is running to upload assets to the Scene7 Publishing System.
+Use the batch set presets to automatically create image sets or spin sets while a job is running to upload assets to Dynamic Media Classic.

 Company administrators first define naming conventions for the assets that they want to group together in a set.
 You can then create abatch set preset to reference these images.
 Each preset is a uniquely named, self-contained set of instructions that defines how to construct the set using images that match the defined naming conventions in the preset recipe.